corpserot/luanti_lsp_definitions/README.md

 ## Should I use [Luanti Tools VSCode(ium) extension](https://marketplace.visualstudio.com/items?itemName=GreenXenith.minetest-tools) together with this?
 Probably wait until the developer (GreenXenith) is made aware about this project.
 There's no reason it wouldn't work however.

+## What's with table literals?
+In LuaLS, table literals are analyzed in limited capacity.
+You can configure this with [`type.checkTableShape`](https://luals.github.io/wiki/settings/#typechecktableshape) and [`type.inferTableSize`](https://luals.github.io/wiki/settings/#typeinfertablesize).

+## What's with passing functions as parameters?
+In LuaLS, functions passed as parameters don't get analyzed at all for correct signature.

 ## If i use this, do i have to use a LGPL-compliant license for my game/mod?
 ***Disclaimer: I am not a lawyer, and nothing in this material should be taken as legal advice.
 It may even be inaccurate.
 No attorney–client relationship is created by your use of this information provided for informative purposes.
 You should not act or rely on any information provided here without seeking the advice of a qualified attorney licensed in your jurisdiction.
 I disclaim all liability for actions you take or fail to take based on any content provided.***